Jacob Casson Geiger: Education

 The honorary degree of Doctor of Public Health was presented to him in 1919.

 Personal life

 Geiger had two marriages.
 He was first married to Florence Clay Gourrier Geiger, with whom he had two sons: Dr. James Metz ("Jim") Geiger and John Casson Geiger.
 She died on October 22, 1918, after contracting the Spanish flu.

 In 1923, he married his second wife, Anna Elsie "Anne" Morse Geiger.
 Together, they had one daughter, Anita Celine Geiger Bordwell.
 In 1977, Anne died and was buried beside him in her family mausoleum in Oak Grove Cemetery, Bath, Maine.

-Geiger also had 12 grandchildren and 7 great-grandchildren.